leo-dias/jpositional/README.md

 ```

 ## Reading Positional File
-Below an example how to read a positional file.
+Below an example of how to read a positional file.
 ```java
     BeanPositional beanPositional = new BeanPositional();
     MyRoot myRoot = beanPositional.parseFromFile(MyRoot.class, "/home/user/my-positional-file.txt");